ArmoredTurtle/AFC-Klipper-Add-On/docs/command_reference.md

 the Mainsail or Fluidd web interfaces.

 ### BT_TOOL_UNLOAD
-_Description_: Unload the currently loaded lane
+_Description_: Unloads the currently loaded lane
 ### BT_CHANGE_TOOL
-_Description_: Switch to a new lane by ejecting the previously loaded one
+_Description_: Switch to a new lane by ejecting the previously loaded one and then load the lane specified by LANE parameter.
+Lane parameter is an integer and defaults to 1. ex. `BT_CHANGE_TOOL LANE=2`
 ### BT_LANE_EJECT
-_Description_: Fully eject the filament from the lane
+_Description_: Fully eject the filament from the lane so spool can be removed.
+Lane parameter is an integer and defaults to 1. ex. `BT_LANE_EJECT LANE=2`
 ### BT_LANE_MOVE
-_Description_: Move the specified lane the specified amount
+_Description_: Move the specified lane the specified amount.
+Lane parameter is an integer and defaults to 1.
+Distance parameter is and integer and defaults to 20.
+Distance over 200 uses long load speeds. ex `BT_LANE_MOVE LANE=2 DISTANCE=100`
 ### BT_RESUME
-_Description_: Resume the print after an error
+_Description_: Resume the print after an error, using normal resume will also call AFC_RESUME
 ### BT_PREP
 _Description_: Run the AFC PREP sequence